 “Oh no,” screamed David.
 “There goes the other one.”

-By the time I had recovered them both I was drenched.
+By the time I had recovered them both, I was drenched.
 But as I brought them back the plumber arrived, and the rain ceased as suddenly as it had started.

 Three days later the plumber graced with his presence to scientifically investigate the cause of the flood.

-“The drains are blocked,” he announced triumphantly attacking the area under the fountain with a hammer and chisel only to reveal its drains also went nowhere.
+“The drains are blocked,” he announced attacking the area under the fountain with a hammer and chisel, only to reveal its drains also went nowhere.
 It accounted for the flourishing bougainvillea climbing the patio walls.

 The complaints during the next few days were unbearable as the patio was dug up and drains connected to where they should have been in the first place.